brunoochi/my_data_science_notes/PJ_Resolution/README.md

 # PJ Resolution
 The United Nations General Assembly (UNGA) is the forum where 193 nations convene to discuss world affairs.
 It is held once a year and nations express their positions by voting resolutions that will shape international law and politcs.
 <p>
 In this project, I use UNGA resolution data to understand voting patterns.
-I expect to see something that goes more or less along the lines of well known alliances such as the group of rich nations (G7), oil-rich countries (OPEP), former soviet countries being clustered together.
+I expect to see something that goes more or less along the lines of well known alliances such as the group of rich nations (G7), oil-rich countries (OPEC), former soviet countries being clustered together.
 Will these blocs really emerge as we expect?
 Or are countries defecting when it comes to passing UNGA resolutions?

 This was also over weekend and the idea was to practice data preparation and tentatively run a clustering algorithm to check if I could confirm the hypothesis mentioned above.